puria1234/quizify/README.md

 # Quizify

 **Quizify** is an AI-powered quiz generator that turns study materials into interactive practice problems.
-Users can paste study guides or input topics, and Quizify generates multiple choice and true/false questions to reinforce learning.
+Users can paste study guides or input topics, and Quizify generates multiple-choice and true/false questions to reinforce learning.
 It’s designed to make studying smarter, faster, and more engaging.

 ## App Blueprint